rmnavr/fptk/scripts/01_doc_generator/README.md

 # FPTK Doc Generator

-Purpose of **FPTK Doc Generator** is to auto-generate short doc table of all fptk imports/funcs/classes with short description.
+Purpose of **FPTK Doc Generator** is to auto-generate short doc table of most fptk funcs/classes with short description like:

 ```hy
 === Group name 1 ===